Cannibal Corpse: Lyrical themes

 The band's lyrics and song titles draw heavily on horror fiction, horror films and true crime.
 In the early years of the Florida death metal scene, the group was considered one of the most shocking and "least subtle" for its transgression of taste with its depiction of torture, murder, and mutilation, often in highly sexual, misogynistic and sadistic terms.
-According to Alex Webster: "We saw that a lot of bands in Florida seemed to have more of a darker, anti-religion thing going on, so we decided to do the gore thing with the art and lyrics."
+According to Alex Webster, their gore theme came as a reaction to other Florida death metal bands being centered around antireligion.
 The band's lyrics have been characterized as "parading a revolting fascination with the human body," drawing comparisons to British extreme metal band Carcass, albeit "with a vividly cinematic perspective."
 Loudwire wrote that "it's hard to think of any other band so hyper-focused on tales of people getting killed in gruesome ways."
-George "Corpsegrinder" Fisher stated that the band does not sing about religion or politics, and described the band's songs as "short stories" that could be converted into horror films.
-He said: "We like gruesome, scary movies, and we want the lyrics to be like that."
-According to Webster: "Just by watching the news you can find plenty of inspiration – and then on top of that, you’ve got all the great horror movies and novels out there.
-There’s an unlimited amount of bad things happening in the world, real and imagined, so it’s not too hard for us to come up with stuff."
-Guitarist Rob Barrett has expressed his belief that the lyrical possibilities in death metal are "endless," and that limitations within the artform are nonexistent.
+George "Corpsegrinder" Fisher stated that the band does not sing about religion or politics, and described the band's songs as short stories that could be converted into horror films.
+According to Webster: "Just by watching the news you can find plenty of inspiration – and then on top of that, you've got all the great horror movies and novels out there.
+There's an unlimited amount of bad things happening in the world, real and imagined, so it's not too hard for us to come up with stuff."
+Guitarist Rob Barrett has expressed his belief that the lyrical possibilities in death metal are endless, and that limitations within the artform are nonexistent.
 He joked that "there's all [sorts of] new ways to talk about maming and killing and torturing."

 Following the dismissal of Chris Barnes, drummer Paul Mazurkiewicz assumed many duties related to composing lyrics and vocal cadences.